Early Years Department

 During the Kindergarten years, the vital building blocks for learning are positioned within a reassuring day-to-day rhythm, the yearly flow of seasonal changes and festivals.

-Our Early Years Department welcomes family and friends to the School to celebrate our Festivals, which are held throughout the school year.
-Our Festivals are a vital and joyous part of our curriculum and are brought to the children through stories, songs and activities.
+Our Early Years Department welcomes family and friends to the School to enjoy our Cultural Celebrations, which are held throughout the school year.
+Our Cultural Celebrations are a vital and joyous part of our curriculum and are brought to the children through stories, songs and activities.

 Children aged 2 years 6 months to 3 years 6 months